istio/istio.io/content/docs/examples/tutorial/single/index.md

 1. Use `Ctrl-C` in the terminal running the service to stop it.

+Success!
-In this module you saw how you can implement, build, test and run a service on a local machine.
+You can now build, test, and run a service on a local machine.
 In the next module you will learn how create a container for your service and how to run the container locally.